xdevplatform/search-tweets-python/README.rst

     export SEARCHTWEETS_ACCOUNT_TYPE=

-The ``load_credentials`` function will attempt to find these variables if it cannot load fields from the yaml file, and it will **overwrite any found credentials from the YAML file** if they have been parsed.
+The ``load_credentials`` function will attempt to find these variables if it cannot load fields from the YAML file, and it will **overwrite any credentials from the YAML file that are present as environment variables** if they have been parsed.
 This behavior can be changed by setting the ``load_credentials`` parameter ``env_overwrite`` to ``False``.

-The following cells demonstrates credential handling, both in the command line app and Python library.
+The following cells demonstrates credential handling in the Python library.

 .. code:: python